Consider the words “city life” for a moment and come up with five adjectives to describe it.

 Increased Access to Sustainable Transportation

-Believe it or not, Barcelona is ranked 13th out of 20 bike-friendly cities.
+Believe it or not, Barcelona is ranked the 10th most bike-friendly city.
 This list includes heavyweights like Copenhagen, Amsterdam, and Antwerp.

-Between the existing 240 km of cycling lanes and the 60 new kilometres in the works, Barcelona is set to improve its ranking.
+Between the existing 260 km of cycling lanes and plentiful new kilometres in the works, Barcelona is set to improve its ranking.
 The city has made its cycling infrastructure available to all members of the public by working with Bicing, which has 7000 bikes available to share throughout 519 stations in Barcelona.
 It’s fair to assume that these numbers will only increase with Barcelona’s development plans.

 Not only that, Barcelona boasts a robust public transportation system that it continues to expand.
 Road traffic is greatly reduced thanks to this system, but the 900 or so buses that run during rush hour still have a sizable greenhouse gas footprint.
 Enter, NIMBUS: a pilot programme to turn the city’s sewage into biofuel for its buses.
 According to their website, this should reduce the carbon footprint of a single bus by 85%.